Cclark2025/Aqualens.Ai/README.md

 📘 Project Overview

 AquaLens AI is a computer vision project designed to improve water pollution monitoring through automated image classification.
-Using deep learning, the system identifies whether a water sample appears clean or polluted, offering a faster and more scalable alternative to traditional laboratory-based testing.
+Using deep learning, the system idedntifies whether a water sample appears clean or polluted, offering a faster and more scalable alternative to traditional laboratory-based testing.
 The project aims to support environmental researchers, local governments, and communities by providing real-time, accessible water quality assessments.

 🌍 Problem & Motivation